Noble Consort Tong: Daoguang Era

 Lady Šumuru was entered the palace somewhere in 1831, at the age of fourteen or fifteen.
 She was given an honorary name along with her rank, "Noble Lady Mu" (睦貴人).
 Her residence became Xianfu palace on the west side of Forbidden City.
 In December 1832 or January 1833 Lady Šumuru was promoted to "Concubine Tong" (彤嬪).
 On 3 December 1834, she was promoted to "Consort Tong" (彤妃).
 On 26 January 1837, Lady Šumuru was given the prestigious promotion to "Noble Consort Tong" (彤貴妃), now twenty or twenty one, and having been in the palace for just six years.
 On 30 July 1840, Noble Consort Tong gave birth to seventh princess, who would die prematurely on 27 January 1845.
 On 7 January 1842, she gave birth to eighth princess, Princess Shouxi of the Second Rank.
 On 4 May 1844, Lady Šumuru, gave birth to tenth princess, who would die prematurely on 26 February 1845.
 Lady Šumuru was demoted to "Noble Lady Tong" (彤貴人) on 21 October 1844 after she had given her gifts to an eunuch, Li Dexi.
 It was a serious offense; in 1778, Consort Dun was demoted one rank for killing a servant, while Lady Šumuru was demoted three ranks.
 In 1845 she lost two daughters in the span of a month: The seventh Princess in January, and the tenth Princess in February.

 Xianfeng Era

-Lady Šumuru had held in her new rank for about nearly six years when the Xianfeng Emperor established her as "Dowager Imperial Concubine Tong" (彤嬪), in February or March of 1850, following the Emperor's passing.
+Lady Šumuru had held in her new rank for about nearly six years when the Xianfeng Emperor established her as "Dowager Imperial Concubine Tong" (彤嬪), in February or March 1850, following the Emperor's passing.
 In 1860, she received New Year gifts together with Imperial Noble Consort Zhuangshun, Noble Consort Cheng, First Class Attendant Cai and Consort Xiang.
 At that time, her residence in the Forbidden City was Central Longevity Palace.
 She stayed in the Forbidden City with First Class Attendant Shang and another dowager concubines, while five of them fled to Rehe together with Xianfeng Emperor.